 - July 11 - 16, 2021

 DAY 1: BOZEMAN TO YELLOWSTONE NATIONAL PARK: Follow in the return-journey footsteps of Lewis and Clark over Bozeman Pass to the Yellowstone River, then leave that historic trail and turn south into the Paradise Valley headed straight for Yellowstone National Park.
 For our first, easy Yellowstone hike, the guide will choose a favorite trail near Mammoth Hot Springs.
 We’ll also wander the boardwalks through the fascinating and beautiful travertine mineral terraces, and have a chance to visit the Albright Visitor Center.
-Rivers are a big part of the Western experience, and you’ll start yours this afternoon on a fun and splashy whitewater ride down the Yellowstone.

 DAY 2: YELLOWSTONE NATIONAL PARK: Early this morning we’ll make our way toward the Old Faithful area over the 8,878-foot Dunraven Pass.
 First stop is the dramatic Grand Canyon of the Yellowstone.
 We’ll find the best vantage points for photographs, and enjoy a short hike.
 Moving on, we pass through the broad Hayden Valley—one of the best places in the park to view wildlife.
 Bison, elk, grizzly bears, coyotes, wolves, and a host of other species live here.
 We’ll arrive at the Old Faithful Snow Lodge in time for dinner.
 For dessert, catch an eruption of Old Faithful in the soft evening light.